dxw/playbook/playbook.md

 www.dxw.com :: 0345 2577520 :: @dxw helping public sector teams to make good
 technology decisions and build better services

+###Out of office email message

+If you require an out of office message on your email account then you will need to send your request to support@dxw.com with the start and return date for this to be added to our mail server.

+###Internal Tech Support

+If you experience problems with the office printers, wi-fi, video conference set-up, Macs etc… You may send a message in the **#dxw-techsupport** Slack channel.

 ### Benefits

 #### Pensions